DangerDrome/NeverEverLand/GameEngine.md

 NeverEverLand v003 has successfully established a solid ECS foundation with working physics and animation systems.
 The integrated demo approach provides immediate feedback for all engine features while maintaining clean, modular code architecture.

-**Current Status**: Ready for Phase 3 development (Party & Character Systems) **Next Milestone**: Party management with character switching and AI coordination **Performance**: Exceeding targets with room for significant expansion
+**Current Status**: Ready for Phase 4 development (World Building Systems) **Next Milestone**: Village construction, resource management, and economy simulation **Performance**: Exceeding targets with room for significant expansion

-The engine demonstrates that complex RPG mechanics can be built incrementally on top of a well-designed ECS architecture, with each phase building naturally on the previous foundation.
+The engine now supports full party-based RPG mechanics with AI companions, character progression, and real-time combat systems.
+Complex gameplay features are built incrementally on top of the well-designed ECS architecture, with each phase building naturally on the previous foundation.